ydylwj23/Leetcode-study-note/Java common methods.md

 ## String
 #### static:
 ```
+boolean isEmpty(): Returns true if, and only if, length() is 0.
+String new String(String(char[] value)): Allocates a new String so that it represents the sequence of characters currently contained in the character array argument.
 String join(CharSequence delimiter, CharSequence... elements): Returns a new String composed of copies of the CharSequence elements joined together with a copy of the specified delimiter.
+String join(CharSequence delimiter, Iterable<? extends CharSequence> elements): Returns a new String composed of copies of the CharSequence elements joined together with a copy of the specified delimiter.
 String valueOf(int i): Returns the string representation of the int argument.
 ```
 #### non-static: